All Products

 • This must be enabled.

 • If you perform only full data migration, do not write new data to the source instance.
 Otherwise, data inconsistency occurs between the source and destination databases.
-To maintain real-time data consistency, select schema migration, full data migration, and incremental data migration.
+To ensure real-time data consistency, select schema migration, full data migration, and incremental data migration.

 Other limits